Chaganti-Reddy/Monkey-Detection/README.md

 # :key: Results

-**YOLOV7 Models gives the best accuracy and some good F1 Scores & you can see below :**
+**YOLOV7 Models gives the best accuracy and some good F1 Scores etc., & you can see below :**

 **F1 Score:**